ekernf01/ekernf01.github.io/drafts/ml_bias/strategies for ml bias avoidance.md

 #### Optimizing society-wide recovery from injustice

 The criteria above are individualistic and symmetrical.
-This limits their ability to express what we know about the history behind our problems.
+This limits their ability to express what we know about the history behind our problems: race relations and gender roles in the US are certainly not symmetrical, and historically they are even less so.
+It also means these criteria encode only a mandate to be fair to directly affected people, rather than a mandate to make society as a whole more just.
+This presents a disconnect with broader ideas of how the justice system should work ([restorative justice](http://restorativejustice.org/restorative-justice/about-restorative-justice/tutorial-intro-to-restorative-justice/lesson-1-what-is-restorative-justice/#sthash.g0yk8k8I.dpbs)) or how to achieve fair access to [capital](https://www.theatlantic.com/magazine/archive/2014/06/the-case-for-reparations/361631/) and [educational opportunities](https://constitutioncenter.org/blog/when-the-supreme-court-first-ruled-on-affirmative-action).
+Whenever possible, we should step outside the intellectual box provided by a specific prediction problem and look at the landscape afresh.